Em-Vi/Edna-R1/README.md

    ```sh
    vsce package
    ```
-   or you have trouble with it, use npx
+   If you encounter issues, you can also use `npx`:
    ```sh
    npx vsce package
    ```

-4. Install the extension in VS Code:
+3. Install the extension in VS Code:
    ```sh
    code --install-extension edna-v1.vsix
    ```
-5. Restart VS Code and activate the extension.
+4. Restart VS Code and activate the extension.

 ## Usage